Bombus affinis: Distribution and habitat

 Until the 1980s, it was one of the most common species of bumblebee in southern Ontario.
 Since then, the species has had a drastic decline in number and is now difficult to find in its normal range.
-The only locality within Ontario where the rusty patched bumblebee has been seen in the last five years is Pinery Provincial Park (Lambton County), despite widespread surveys in Ontario.
+The last sightings reported within Ontario were in Pinery Provincial Park (Lambton County) in 2009, despite widespread surveys in Ontario.
 The Ontario Ministry of Natural Resources has begun a recovery project aimed at protecting the species and critical habitats centered in Pinery Provincial Park.
 These threats have been proposed as the cause of population decline: pathogen spillover from other species, pesticide use, and habitat fragmentation and loss.
-Surveys from 2001–2008 have located B. affinis populations only in Illinois, Iowa, Maryland, and southern Ontario.
+Surveys from 2001 to 2008 located B. affinis populations only in Illinois, Iowa, Maryland, and southern Ontario.
 Bell Bowl Prairie in Illinois is a known habitat of B. affinis; it was partially demolished in March 2023 to make way for an expansion of the Chicago Rockford International Airport.